 - Rinse the clams under cool water, scrubbing any sand or dirt off the shells.
 Discard any that are open and won’t close when tapped on a firm surface (these are dead).
 Set aside.

 - In a large lidded saucepan, add the beer, onion, butter, lemon juice, garlic, basil, and cayenne pepper and bring to a boil on medium-high heat.
 Carefully add the clams to the simmering sauce, then cover and steam until fully opened, about 5 minutes.

 - While the clams are steaming, toast slices of french bread for dipping.

-- After 5 minutes, add the cream to the saucepan, stir once, and let simmer for one additional minute.
+- After the 5 minutes is up, add the cream to the saucepan, stir once, and let simmer for one additional minute.

 - Serve in bowls with creamy ale sauce so the clams stay warm.
 Serve with toasted french bread.